 An overpowered boat, or kayak, is unsafe, and keeping safety in mind, most small outboard boat engines are too big and powerful for kayaks – even for the stablest kayak, which is the W500.
 However, smaller outboard gas motors are hard to find.

-We advise to outfit your W500 with at least one large size outrigger, in case you’re going to use a 2 HP outboard motor with it.
-We do not recommend using bigger and more powerful engines, simply because going too fast in such a small boat can be dangerous, as both directional stability (tracking) and lateral stability are reduced at high speed that can be reached with such motors.
+We do not recommend using big and powerful engines, simply because going too fast in such a small boat (or any boat, or vehicle) can be dangerous, as both directional stability (tracking) and lateral stability are reduced at high speed that can be reached with such motors.
 Also, the more powerful the engine, the heavier it is, which could lead to steering problems.